 Privacy Risk Medium to low risk

-Description • Data from non-vulnerable people about non-sensitive topics that has undergone additional de-identification steps beyond the removal of easily identifying information (e.g. name, contact information)
+Description • Data from non-vulnerable people containing information that does NOT elevate the risks of harm that has undergone additional de-identification steps beyond the removal of easily identifying information (e.g. name, contact information)

 Impact of a Breach • Severity and likelihood of harm to research subjects after a breach are low